crhinesmith/18-NoSQL/README.md

   ## Installation
   In the terminal of the server.js and type this command

       npm install
   This creates package.json file.
-Finally, create a .env folder that contains database's name, user, and password, an api key for sendgrid.

   ## Usage
   In order to start the server, run the command

+      npm run start

+  To interact with the database, users will need to install insomnia or another similar program.
+With this program the user can perform the CRUD (Create Read Update Delete) operations for both the user and thought models.
   ## License
     This project is licensed under MIT
   ## Contributing